 For detailed information on winter trails, routes, and winter safety, contact the Central Backcountry Office or request a Winter Backcountry Trip Planner (available online or from any visitor center).

 Ranger-led programs

 Join a Yellowstone Park Ranger for a snowshoe walk, a special talk, or an evening slide presentation about the wildlife or geologic wonders of Yellowstone.
-Schedules and topics are posted locally at visitor centers.
+More info locally at visitor centers.

 Albright Visitor Center